LasramR/sclng-backend-test-lasramR/README.md

 I spent around 15 hours on the test (excluding doc).

 Despite the extra work, I decided to went for a clean architecture and introduce concepts such as unit testing, DI, IoC for learning purposes.

-I actually learned a lot about the go standard library such as context for example.

 App Benchmarks :
 * Filtered request about 10 Github repositories : ~1s, 0.01s cached